ktaylor63/southeast/site/content/lafayette/endangered-species-and-recovery.md

 The Endangered Species Act (ESA) is America’s strongest conservation law.
 Originally passed by Congress in 1973, the ESA is jointly administered by the Service and the [National Marine Fisheries Service](http://www.nmfs.noaa.gov/) (NMFS).
 The Service has primary responsibility for terrestrial and freshwater organisms, while the responsibilities of NMFS are mainly marine wildlife such as whales and anadromous fish like salmon.

 All species of plants and animals, except pest insects, are eligible for listing as endangered or threatened.
 [Learn more about how we work to conserve species in the Southeast region.](https://www.fws.gov/southeast/endangered-species-act#endangered-vs-threatened)

 **[Download a list of threatened and endangered species by parish in Louisiana](/pdf/fact-sheet/louisiana-ecological-services-field-office-t-and-e-species.pdf).**

+## Guidance on Determining Need for Incidental Take Permit under ESA Section 10(a)(1)(B)

+Are you unsure whether you need an incidental take permit?
+Download the [questionnaire](/pdf/guidelines/questionnaire-for-potential-applicants-under-section-10.pdf) or [decision tree](/pdf/guidelines/section-10-trigger-graphic.pdf) to learn more.

 ## Habitat Conservation Plan (HCP)